 What makes pi so deserving of an annual holiday?
 Your students probably don’t realize how incredible of a concept this mathematical constant actually is.
-Celebrate the greatness of 3.14159 in your classroom on March 14 (3.14) in a way that makes math fun (and delicious) for your students!
+Celebrate the greatness of approximately 3.14159 in your classroom on March 14 (3/14) in a way that makes math fun (and delicious) for your students!

-Scientists have calculated billions of digits for pi, and while the exact value remains a mystery, pi has added a lot of certainty to important real-world calculations, like building and construction, quantum physics, air travel, medical procedures, space flight, and music theory.
-You can connect the concept of pi to the real world by asking your students to “slice the pie,” an activity that will help them practice problem-solving thinking about geometry.
+Mathematicians have invented ways to figure out any of its infinity of digits, refining our real-world calculations in building and construction, quantum physics, air travel, medical procedures, space flight, and music theory (to name a few).
+You can connect the concept of pi to the real world by asking your students to “slice the pie,” a Pi Day pie problem activity that will help them practice problem-solving thinking about geometry.

 What you need: